About Brett L. Erickson

 Brett is sponsored by Hahnemühle, one of the world’s oldest and most prestigious art paper companies.

 He earned his Bachelor of Arts in Communication Arts from Hastings College in 1995, a Master of Arts in Teaching with an emphasis in English Language Arts from Hastings College in 1999, and a Master of Arts in Journalism and Mass Communications from the University of Nebraska-Lincoln, one of the nation’s top 12 journalism master’s programs, in 2009.
-He is currently completing his PhD in Education at the University of Nebraska-Lincoln.
+He is currently completing his PhD in Educational Studies at the University of Nebraska-Lincoln.